 Selected departments will assign a faculty program coordinator to serve as the main contact person to coordinate transition of this degree program with the Center for Instruction & Research Technology (CIRT) and to assist with any issues that may arise.
 Coordination will include:

 CIRT will assign an instructional designer to serve as the main contact person to coordinate development of this degree program and to build the program courses in consultation with identified faculty Course Developers.

-Faculty Training & Support Funding = $3,000 per Course Developer All faculty who will develop courses for the program are required to complete the Teaching Online Seminar (TOL 6100) offered by CIRT.
-Faculty will receive a $2000 stipend at seminar completion and a $1000 stipend after course review.
-During the course of the seminar, faculty will redesign one of the courses in the program and at its completion, they will be certified to develop and deliver online instruction.
+All faculty who will develop courses for the program are required to complete the TOL6100: Teaching Online Seminar offered by CIRT.
+Faculty will receive a $2000 stipend at completion of TOL6100 and certification to develop and deliver online instruction.